geoffreygarrett/geoffreygarrett/README.md

 *current T-0 confirmed by official or reliable sources.*
 <br>
 <blockquote>
   Classified US Space Force carrying two payloads directly to geostationary orbit.
+One is called the Shepherd Demonstration, and the other is LDPE 2 spacecraft that carries three hosted payloads and three deployable sub-satellites.
 One of them is an experimental microsatellite called TETRA-1.
 </blockquote>

 <p float="left" align="center">